Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 How often should you walk your puppy?

-How often you should walk your puppy depends as the physical condition and stamina will vary based on breed.
+How often you should walk your puppy depends on their physical condition and stamina.

 The general rule of thumb for walks is five minutes for every month of your puppy’s age.
 However, it is important to watch for signs that your puppy is getting tired as you are walking them.